wdi-sea-01/notes/week_03_intro_to_web_apps/day_03_sql/dawn_intro_sql/readme.md

 ```

-DELETE from students WHERE name = 'Mary';
+DELETE from students WHERE name = 'Bob Jones';

 ```